SergeyStepanenko/dbs-full-stack/README.md

 # dbs-full-stack

-It in heavy development process.
+It is in heavy development process.